lamng3/usaco-guide/c++/books/dp_computing_contest/README.md

 	}
 }
 ```
+When we subtract 1 from `submask`, we flip the rightmost bits of `submask` to 0, and setting the rest of the bits on the right to 1.
+This ensures that we eliminate the bit at the desired location by taking `mask ^ submask`.

 ## Digit DP
 Digit DP asks to find the number of integers in a range that have a property.
 An example is provided below.